unibo-fc-isi-ds/lab-snippets/snippets/lab3/README.md

 Threads were chosen for their simplicity in handling I/O-bound tasks such as managing multiple client connections.
 Python's threading module provides an intuitive way to manage separate tasks for listening to client messages and broadcasting them.
+The choise of the use of threads was made due to the fact that in this exercise we weren't supposed to use a lot of different clients, in that case this choise could be not so efficent because we use a thread for every client and so, with a lot of them this could be quite heavy for the system.

 Socket Communication: